kannutyagi/Internship-Readiness-Analyzer/README.md

 Run main.py to launch the application interface.

 # How to Run
-1. Download project
+1. Open the GitHub project link
+2. Click on the green **Code** button
+3. Select **Download ZIP**
+4. Extract the downloaded ZIP file
-2. Open in Python
+5. Open the project folder in VS Code or any Python IDE
-3. Run main.py
+6. Run the file :  main.py

 ## Author
 Kanishka Tyagi